-Work-Camping is fast becoming a popular way for some RV owners to extend their travels and visit more great places; by getting temporary jobs at some of the campgrounds themselves which are scattered around the USA.
+Work Camping is quickly becoming a popular way for some RV owners to extend their travels and visit more great places by getting temporary jobs at some of the campgrounds themselves, which are scattered around the US.

-The jobs at campgrounds are often simple "front desk" jobs or maybe even what they call "low impact" labor jobs where the work-camper can perform simple daily maintenance and landscaping work.
+The jobs at campgrounds are often simple "front desk" jobs or maybe even what they call "low impact" labor jobs in which the Work Camper can perform simple daily maintenance and landscaping work.

-Add to this the fact that most Work Campers will even get a break on the cost of their campsite, while they are staying there and working for the campground and a 3-month stint of Work-Camping can help you put some decent money away.
+Add to this the fact that most Work Campers will even get a break on the cost of their campsite while they are staying there and working for the campground, and a three-month stint of Work Camping can help you put some decent money away.

-I would love to travel and see the USA properly, spending three months or so at a time in each area I visit.— Don Bobbitt
+I would love to travel and see the USA properly, spending three months or so at a time in each area I visit.

 Seasoned Campers and Aging Campers

 My wife and I have been RV owners, on and off now for several decades.

-Over those years we have evolved from tent camping when we and our kids were young to camping in travel trailers, and eventually we actually changed over to motorhomes as we got older (and traveled further).
+Over those years, we have evolved from tent camping when we (and our kids) were young to camping in travel trailers, and eventually, we actually changed over to motorhomes as we got older (and traveled farther).